Andip20/phifin-one-privacy-policy/README.md

 No external access to your device data is required for the App to function.

-4. Advertisements

-PhiFin One displays ads provided by third-party ad networks.

-These networks may use cookies or device identifiers to provide personalized ads.

-5. Data Sharing
+4. Data Sharing

 We do not sell, rent, or share your personal data with any third party.

-6. Children’s Privacy
+5. Children’s Privacy

 The App is not directed towards children under the age of 13.